badertawafsheh/MultiMedia-Project/README.md

 1- -x264opts allow you to use additional options for the x264 encoding lib.

 2- keyint sets the maximum GOP (Group of Pictures) size, which is the group of 3- frames contained between two I-Frames.
-More info on GOPs.

 3- min-keyint sets the minimum GOP size.